jackcogdill/stealthpng/README.md

 ## About

 Stegano is a steganography program made by Yentup written in C. It uses `libpng` and `openssl` for encryption.
-It is currently in progress.
+It is currently still in progress.

+## Features

+* Uses 256 bit AES for encryption
+* Hashes the password 65536 times with SHA512 for the key (the longer the key, the more secure it is)

 ## Todo